Every time I meet someone who’s a small business owner, I want to learn about their business and what they’re doing in their online marketing.

 Social media can become overwhelming if you try to do too much.

-At first, I suggest, picking one social media channel based on your business, your needs, the personality of the channel, and what you can do there.
+First, I suggest, picking one social media channel based on your business, your needs, the personality of the channel, and what you can do there.

 Use that one channel to figure out what works and what doesn’t for your business and your audience.
 You can always expand later.